 These educational pathways are attractive not only to our students, but to the engineering faculty at our partner institutions as well as prospective employers for the program graduates.
 With a solid liberal arts foundation, students who proceed through these dual degree programs are well-prepared for their engineering coursework and careers.
 In particular, the St. Edward's curriculum helps students to develop outstanding communication skills in multiple media, strong problem-solving skills through challenging courses, and a solid grounding through an understanding of the broader societal context that is developed via the Holy Cross approach to higher education and through the humanities and social science courses that are part of our general education curriculum.

-The Pre-Law track helps students develop the communicative, analytical, and methodological skills important to the legal profession.
-The American Bar Association does not recommend any particular undergraduate majors.
-Students are admitted to law school from almost every academic discipline.
+The Pre-Law Advising Program helps students develop the communicative, analytical, and methodological skills important to the legal profession.
+The American Bar Association does not recommend any particular undergraduate majors, as students are admitted to law school from almost every academic discipline.